Getting a Degree in Finance as a Veteran or Military

 For online programs, Johns Hopkins University, Georgetown University, and Boston University are all highly rated.
 For in-person programs, the Massachusetts Institute of Technology, Harvard University, and Columbia University in the City of New York are all highly rated.

 Jobs you can get with a Bachelor’s Degree in Finance

-- Portfolio Managers, who are responsible for creating and managing investment allocations for clients or who work with individuals and families, or corporate investors, have an average salary of $86,856, according to Payscale, as of 2020.
+- Portfolio Managers are responsible for creating and managing investment allocations for clients or who work with individuals and families, or corporate investors.

-- Chief Financial Officers, who are senior executives, and are responsible for managing the financial actions of a company, have an average salary of $135,872, according to Payscale, as of 2020.
+- Chief Financial Officers are senior executives, and are responsible for managing the financial actions of a company.

-- Investment Bankers, who assist governments and corporate investment portfolios, and that help companies build passive income that sustains operations, have an average salary of $100,556, according to Payscale, as of 2020.
+- Investment Bankers assist governments and corporate investment portfolios, and that help companies build passive income that sustains operations.

 Doctorate Degree in Finance

 Getting a doctorate or Ph.D. in finance will give you a better chance of securing a higher-paying job after graduation.
 A Ph.D. should take you around five years depending on the program.
 You might take courses in microeconomics, statistics, corporate finance, finance theory, or similar.
 You might find a job as a financial manager, a compensation and benefits manager, or a budget analyst.
 The University of Arizona, Walden University, and Boston College all have highly rated programs.

 Getting your degree in finance means you can apply for certain scholarships just for finance, or similar majors.